Lukasz-pluszczewski/czarny-frontend-boilerplate/docs/FAQ.md

 ```

 Webpack will then intelligently handle your image for you.
 For the production build, it will copy the physical file to /dist, give it a unique filename, and insert the appropriate path in your image tag.

-### I'm getting an error when running npm install: Failed to locate "CL.exe"
-On Windows, you need to install extra dependencies for browser-sync to build and install successfully.
-Follow the getting started steps above to assure you have the necessary dependencies on your machine.

 ### I can't access the external URL for Browsersync
 To hit the external URL, all devices must be on the same LAN.
 So this may mean your dev machine needs to be on the same Wifi as the mobile devices you're testing.